ddgarrett/gopl.io/book_notes.md

 3. Variables:
     * Declared within function, local to function
     * Declared outside function visible to all files with same package
-    * IF outside ofa funciton AND var name begins with uppercase, it is exported to all packages
+    * IF outside of a function AND var name begins with uppercase, it is exported to all packages
     * Camel case
     * Acronyms and initialism maintain case, such as `htmlEscape` or `escapeHTML` **not** `escapeHtml`
 4. Variables: (p.
 30)